TechnologyClassroom/SetupNotes/GNULinux/UbuntuServer.md

 Minimal are a good choice when a system will have no monitor connected to it or when performance is preferred to UI.

-## Ubuntu 16.04 Server with Nvidia graphics card video output with a disk that is smaller than 2TB
+## Ubuntu 16.04 Server with Nvidia video output with a disk smaller than 2TB

-* Boot from disc
+- Boot from disc

-* English
+- English

-* (F6) Expert mode (Enter) (Esc)
+- (F6) Expert mode (Enter) (Esc)

-* Change "vga=788" to "vga=794"
+- Change "vga=788" to "vga=794"

-* Choose language
+- Choose language

-* Configure keyboard
+- Configure keyboard

-* Detect and mount CD-ROM
+- Detect and mount CD-ROM

-* Load debconf preconfiguration file
+- Load debconf preconfiguration file

-* Load installer components from CD
+- Load installer components from CD

-  * choose-mirror
+  - choose-mirror

-  * load-media
+  - load-media

-* Detect network hardware
+- Detect network hardware

-* Configure the network
+- Configure the network

-* Choose a mirror of the Ubuntu archive
+- Choose a mirror of the Ubuntu archive

-* Set up users and passwords
+- Set up users and passwords

-* Configure the clock
+- Configure the clock

-* Detect disks
+- Detect disks

-* Partition disks
+- Partition disks

-  * Manual
+  - Manual

-  * msdos
+  - msdos

-* Install the system
+- Install the system

-  * normal
+  - normal

-* Configure the package manager
+- Configure the package manager

-  * restricted yes
+  - restricted yes

-  * universe yes
+  - universe yes

-  * multiverse no
+  - multiverse no

-  * backports no
+  - backports no

-  * source no
+  - source no

-* Select and install software
+- Select and install software

-* Install the GRUB boot loader to a hard disk
+- Install the GRUB boot loader to a hard disk

-  * Force UEFI no
+  - Force UEFI no

-* Finish the installation
+- Finish the installation

-  * UTC no
+  - UTC no

-* Boot into recovery mode
+- Boot into recovery mode.

-* resume
+- resume

-* Update software
+- Update software.

 ```
 sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y && sudo apt-get install -y ledmon build-essential
 ```

-* Properly add nomodeset to boot
+- Properly add nomodeset to boot.

 ```
 sudo sed -i 's/T=""/T="nomodeset"/' /etc/default/grub